Wu-Tang Forever: Critical reception

-Upon its release, Wu-Tang Forever received positive reviews from music critics, who praised RZA's production work and the group members' lyricism.
+Upon its release, Wu-Tang Forever received acclaim from music critics, who praised RZA's production work and the group members' lyricism.
 Matt Diehl from Entertainment Weekly commented, "Forever continues the group's artistic grand slam.
 Like their forebears in Public Enemy, Wu-Tang are musical revolutionaries, unafraid to bring the noise along with their trunk of funk.
 The RZA allows a few outside producers behind the board this time, but it's his gritty samples and numbing beats that get the party moving."
 Sasha Frere-Jones from Spin called it an album "for hip-hop junkies, rhyme followers who want to hear their favorite sword-swallowers drop unusually good styles over unusually good beats."
 Comparing some of the album's production to that of Wu-Tang member GZA's Liquid Swords (also produced by RZA), Neil Strauss from The New York Times wrote a favorable review of the album and stated "Wu-Tang Forever is a smooth, clean set of 25 songs and two speeches, with only a few throwaways on the second CD.
 The Wu-Tang Clan offers something for every kind of rap fan.
 More important, after a four-year wait, on Wu-Tang Forever the Clan retains its mantle as rap's standard bearers."
 Melody Maker gave Wu-Tang Forever a favorable review as well, stating "It had to be this big.
 It didn't have to be this good ...
 Every single track is a detonation of every single pop rule you thought sacrosanct ...Forever is one of the greatest hip hop LPs of all time."
 Stephen Thomas Erlewine from AllMusic stated: